 - Select Delete for the Collector:

-Manually Removing the Collector from Your Device
+Manually Removing the Collector from a host Resource

 Navigate to the services control panel for your Windows machine and stop the ‘LogicMonitor Collector’ and ‘LogicMonitor Collector Watchdog’ services.
 You can then uninstall the Collector using the standard Windows ‘Add or remove programs’ controls.